Laboratory-for-Safe-and-Secure-Systems/kritis3m_tls_linux/README.md

 * `--test_message_delay`: Delay in microseconds inbetween two messages.
 Default 0.
 * `--test_message_size`: Size of the message in bytes.
 Default 1.
 * `--test_output_path`: Path where to store the CSV files.
 If this argument is omitted, no CSVs are created.
+* `--test_name`: Name of the test.
+Used in CSV output file names as a prefix to "handshake_time" or "message_latency".
 * `--test_no_tls`: Disable TLS and only use TCP for the two measurement types.
 * `--test_silent`: Do not print test progress, even when verbose output is enabled.